A quest for order amid cyber insecurity

 5.4 India and Global Efforts

-- India needs to turn attention immediately on the issue of cybersecurity.
+- India needs to turn its attention immediately on the issue of cybersecurity.

 - India needs to take both domestic and global efforts in this regard.